 1 2 3 4 5 7 8 9 10

-The continue statement can be used with any other loop also like while or do while in the similar way as it is used with for loop above.
+The continue statement can be used with any other loop also like while or do while in a similar way as it is used with for loop above.

 Given a number n, print triangular pattern.
 We are allowed to use only one loop.